mothmane/fizz-buzz-kata/README.md

 }
 ```

-##### iteration 1 :
+##### Step 1

-we write our first test and then we implement it with the simplest solution.
+Let's write a first test and then make it pass it with the simplest solution.

 ```java
 class FizzBuzzTest {